darron/packer-ubuntu-13.10-docker-serf/README.md

 TODO
 -----------

+Use cloud-init to set the role on boot.

+Use cloud-init to grab event handlers on boot.

 Use [cloud-init](https://help.ubuntu.com/community/CloudInit) to join cluster on startup.
-Use cloud-init to grab event handlers on boot.